 New gear from top instrument retailers

-A feature in American Songwriter agazine
+A feature in American Songwriter magazine

 Global distribution through AWAL

 John is a professional singer-songwriter residing in Savannah, Georgia, with his wife.
 Before winning Singer-Songwriter, John composed songs for commercials and TV, while maintaining his passion for creating original material for his own pursuits, which ultimately led to him earning the winning title of the 6th annual talent search.
 Driven by big, sweeping hooks, John marries a strategic songwriting process with his unique artistic flow to craft each song.
 Through his raw vocal talent and extensive proficiency in nine different instruments, John’s sound straddles pop, rock, funk, and jazz to create a genre all his own.
 He looks forward to growing as an artist through the guidance of RedOne and Cody Simpson and support of Guitar Center.